How to Connect Your Surface to the Internet

-If Windows asks you to Enter the Network Security Key when you tap the Connect button, you’re trying to connect with a secured, or password-protected network.
-So, you must type in the network’s password.
+If Windows asks you to Enter the Network Security Key when you tap the Connect button, you’re trying to connect with a secured, or password-protected, network.
+So, you must type the network’s password.

-If you’re in your own home, here’s where you type in the password you created when setting up your wireless network.
-(On some wireless routers, you can simply press a button on the router at this point, which proves you’re in the same room and not trying to break in from outside.)
+If you’re in your own home, here’s where you type the password you created when setting up your wireless network.
+(On some wireless routers, you can simply press a button on the router at this point.
+That proves you’re in the same room and not trying to break in from outside.)

-If you’re connecting to somebody else’s wireless network, by contrast, then you need to ask the network’s owner for the password.
-(Or whisper What’s the Wi-Fi password? to the person next to you at the coffee shop.)
+If you’re connecting to somebody else’s wireless network, you need to ask the network’s owner for the password (or whisper What’s the Wi-Fi password? to the person next to you at the coffee shop).

 Windows hides the password as you type it, keeping it secure from nearby eyes.
 Think you’ve made a typo?
 Then tap and hold the eyeball icon on the right side of the password field, and Windows displays your password.
 (That handy eyeball icon appears whenever you type hidden passwords into a Start screen app.)

-Choose whether you want to share your Surface’s files on the network and search for other networked devices such as PCs, TVs, and printers.
+If asked, choose whether you want to share your Surface’s files on the network and search for other networked devices such as PCs, TVs, and printers.

-This important choice depends on whether you’re connecting in a private setting, like your home or office, or a public location, like a hotel or coffee shop.
+How you handle this important choice depends on whether you’re connecting in a private or public location:

-Public: Because you don’t want strangers to access your files, tap No, Don’t Turn on Sharing or Connect to Devices.
-That lets you access the Internet, but keeps other people on the network away from your files.
+No: If you’re in a public place, such as a hotel or coffee shop, tap No because you don’t want strangers to access your files.
+That lets you access the Internet but keeps other people on the network away from your files.